thibmeu/draft-meunier-privacypass-reverse-flow-informational/draft-meunier-privacypass-reverse-flow.md

 Privacy Pass deployment allow two distinct PrivateToken to be sent.

 In Privacy Pass with a reverse flow deployment, there are as many bits as Issuers; each token is one bit.
-We RECOMMEND to have a maximum of 6 Origin operated Issuers, bounding Client information to 2^6 = 64.
-Accounting for the initial Issuer, this means a total of log2(64)+1=7 issuers.
+We RECOMMEND to have a maximum of 6 Origins operated Issuers, bounding Client information to 2^6 = 64.
+Accounting for the initial Issuer, this means a total of log2(64)+1=7 Issuers.

-Origin should have sufficient traffic to not single-out particular Client based on timings of requests.
+Origins should have sufficient traffic to not single-out particular Client based on timings of requests.

 ## Swap endpoint and its privacy implication